TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 - making the tank installation period 3-4 times shorter as a result of cutting down the volume of welding procedures at the construction site by about 80 % at the average;

-- providing high quality of welding joints due to the use of two-side automatic welding at the production plant.
+- providing high quality of welding joints due to the use of two-side automatic welding at the workshop.

 Strip panels are produced from steel sheets of modular size 1500×6000 mm.
 Panels are automatically welded on a special coiling machine.